dzzh/elfstatsd/README.md

 ### Running unit tests:

-Elfstatsd uses `py.test` as its testing framework.
-It is not defined as requirement for a project and you don't need in it to build the daemon code.
-However, in case you want to make changes to the code and run the available tests, install `py.test` with `pip install pytest` and run `py.test` from `elfstatsd` directory.
+`elfstatsd` uses `py.test` as its testing framework.
+It is not defined as requirement for a project and you don't need in it to build and run the daemon.
+However, in case you want to make changes to the code and run the available tests, you can execute `python setup.py test`.
+If `py.test` is not installed at your machine, it will be downloaded automatically.

 ## Configuration